-K. Don Cornwell is a Partner at PJT Partners, based in New York.
+Don Cornwell is a Partner at PJT Partners.
+Based in New York.
 Mr. Cornwell joined PJT Partners in February of 2015 following an 18-year career at Morgan Stanley.
 At Morgan Stanley, Mr. Cornwell was in the Mergers and Acquisitions Group, and established a particularly focused area of expertise in media and entertainment, specifically in sports and gaming.
 Prior to leaving Morgan Stanley he served as Head of Global Sports Investment Banking.
 Mr. Cornwell also specialized in retail and apparel.

-Mr. Cornwell has worked on some of the largest and most complex sports and entertainment deals in the industry, including the sale of Maple Leaf Sports & Entertainment, the sale of the Buffalo Bills, the sale of IMG to William Morris Endeavor, the sale of Access/DAZN owned Perform Group to Vista owned STATS Inc., a recapitalization of the Pittsburgh Steelers and the formation of Major League Baseball Advanced Media.
+Mr. Cornwell has worked on some of the largest and most complex sports and entertainment deals in the industry, including the recapitalization of the Tennessee Titans, the sale of Maple Leaf Sports & Entertainment, the sale of the Buffalo Bills, the sale of IMG to William Morris Endeavor, the sale of Access/DAZN owned Perform Group to Vista owned STATS Inc., the recapitalization of the Pittsburgh Steelers and the formation of Major League Baseball Advanced Media.
 In addition, he has served as a strategic advisor to the National Football League and the National Basketball Association on numerous occasions.

 Mr. Cornwell has also worked on several transformational transactions in the gaming space including the combination of Flutter Entertainment and The Stars Group, the sale of Caesars Entertainment to Eldorado Resorts, the acquisition of Sky Betting and Gaming by The Stars Group, the formation of a US sports betting joint venture between MGM Resorts and GVC and the acquisition of Double Down Casino by IGT.